Floods of Ukrainian refugees seek new life in Russia

 The refugees are gradually replacing some of the migrant workers abundant in Russian cities long before the conflict began, many from former Soviet republics in Central Asia and willing do the menial jobs Russians dislike and for lower wages.

-"Forced migration from Ukraine ... will soon transform into labor and economic migration," Konstantin Romodanovsky, head of Russia's Federal Migration Service, said in a recent radio interview.
+"Forced migration from Ukraine ... will soon transform into labour and economic migration," Konstantin Romodanovsky, head of Russia's Federal Migration Service, said in a recent radio interview.

 This is a welcome development for the government as Russia is in need of migrants to plug the gaps in a workforce declining as the average age of the population grows and to help the economy, suffering from the impact of Western sanctions imposed over the crisis in Ukraine.